 Hearken back to a simpler time in Hastings County with its salt-of-the-earth farming roots and relaxed pace of life.

-From the winter wonderland in its northern boreal forests to the fertile farmlands and communities in the south, Hastings County covers a broad geographic landscape, steeped in history.
+Known for its geological richness and significance, Hastings County covers a broad geographic landscape, steeped in history.
 Explore ancient rocks and minerals from one of the richest geological sites in Canada.
 Or dig for more contemporary treasure in a local antique shop, filled with their own stories to tell.
 The more you explore, the more you will fall in love with Hastings County.

 To learn more about all there is to see and do in Hastings County, scroll down or visit the area’s tourism website.